LightForm-group/matflow-user-documentation/advanced_workflows.md

 Then whichever parameters are linked with the group in the task schema will be received by the task as a list.

 # Task schemas

 ## Input file generators

-`input_file_generators` is a convenience shortcut for a python script which generates an input file for a subsequent task.
+`input_file_generators` is a convenience shortcut for a python script which generates an input file for a subsequent action within a task.
 It's more compact, easier to reference, and has more interaction options.
 The first parameter in the input generator (python) function definition must be "path", which is the file path to `input_file`, the file you want to create.
 Given this is a Matflow input file, the path is just the file name which will be created in the